marcelmunaba/PenguTicTacToe/README.md

 ![Screenshot 2023-06-18 143325](https://github.com/marcelmunaba/PenguTicTacToe/assets/70313979/4f51f78a-efda-4c45-979a-15be3cc7a8e8)

 Installation : Just clone the repository and run it directly through your IDE.
+Or you can download the .EXE file (Windows users only)

 *Note that this game only has language support for german.
 English version coming soon ? :\